-- WALLER S. LEATHERS, Professor of Preventive Medicine and Public Health. - HENRY E. MELENEY, Associate Professor of Preventive Medicine and Public Health. - E. L. BISHOP, Assistant Professor of Preventive Medicine and Public Health. - WILLIAM LITTERER, Assistant Professor of Preventive Medicine and Public Health. - JOHN OVERTON, Lecturer in Preventive Medicine and Public Health. - R. L. JONES, Lecturer in Preventive Medicine and Public Health. - J. B. BLACK, Instructor in Preventive Medicine and Public Health. - Howard R. Fullerton, Instructor in Preventive Medicine and Public Health. - ALVIN E. KELLER, Instructor in Preventive Medicine and Public Health.
-Joseph W. Mountin, Instructor in Preventive Medicine and Public Health.
-H. S. Mustard, Instructor in Preventive Medicine and Public Health.
-W. K. Sharp, Jr., Instructor in Preventive Medicine and Public Health.
-Elbridge Sibley, Instructor in Preventive Medicine and Public Health.
-H. C. Stewart, Instructor in Preventive Medicine and Public Health. - 1.
-PREVENTIVE MEDICINE AND PUBLIC HEALTH.
+WALLER S. LEATHERS, Professor of Preventive Medicine and Public Health.

+HENRY E. MELENEY, Associate Professor of Preventive Medicine and Public Health.

+E. L. Bishop, Assistant Professor of Preventive Medicine and Public Health.

+ALVIN E. KELLER, Assistant Professor of Preventive Medicine and Public Health.

+WILLIAM LITTERER, Assistant Professor of Preventive Medicine and Public Health.

+JOHN OVERTON, Lecturer in Preventive Medicine and Public Health.

+R. L. Jones, Lecturer in Preventive Medicine and Public Health.

+J. B. Black, Instructor in Preventive Medicine and Public Health.

+HOWARD R. FULLERTON, Instructor in Preventive Medicine and Public Health.

+JOHN J. LENTZ, Instructor in Preventive Medicine and Public Health.
+ROY J. MORTON, Instructor in Preventive Medicine and Public Health.
+JOSEPH W.MOUNTIN, Instructor in Preventive Medicine and Public Health.
+H. S. MUSTARD, Instructor in Preventive Medicine and Public Health.
+W. K. SHARP, JR., Instructor in Preventive Medicine and Public Health.
+ELBRIDGE SIBLEY, Instructor in Preventive Medicine and Public Health.
+H. C. STEWART, Instructor in Preventive Medicine and Public Health.

+1. PREVENTIVE MEDICINE AND PUBLIC HEALTH.
 A course of lectures intended to provide the student with the preventive point of view in the practice of medicine and also to acquaint him with the organized forces working for the public health.
 References for collateral reading are supplied on each subject discussed.
 The following subjects are among those considered: Etiology, modes of transmission and methods of prevention and control of communicable diseases; the epidemiology of some of the more important infectious diseases; maternal and infant hygiene; the venereal disease problem; the more common occupational diseases; the deficiency diseases; public health aspects of the so-called degenerative diseases; school hygiene; water supplies and sewage disposal.
 As much time as possible is given to the study of the history and present status of public health organization, federal, state, county and municipal.
 Stress is placed upon the principles involved in public health administrative practice, especially in relation to the practitioner of medicine.